Alex Bregman Player Props: Astros vs. Guardians

-On Saturday, Alex Bregman (.579 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Triston McKenzie.
-First pitch is at 6:10 PM ET.
+On Sunday, Alex Bregman (.462 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 12:40 PM ET.

-In his last game, he went 1-for-6 with a double and an RBI against the Guardians.
+In his most recent appearance, he went 1-for-6 with a double and an RBI against the Guardians.

 Alex Bregman Game Info & Props vs. the Guardians